amunzur/Microbial_Diversity_of_the_Saanich_Inlet/README.md

 * bubble_plot_class.R is used to create figure 5B.
 * bubble_plot.R is used for making comprehensive bubble plots highlighting species and class information for genes of interest in figure S3.
 * visualize_treesapp_genes.R generates the bar plot in figure 4C and allow us to compare the performance of PROKKA to TreeSAPP in terms of nitrogen cycle gene identification.
+The following scripts are included in this folder, but we decided not to include the figures they generate in the final manuscript.
+They are provided here as extra material.
+* class_bargraphs.R script makes bargraphs showing the most abundant phyla based on TreeSAPP annotations.
+* species_bargraphs.R script similarly makes bargraphs showing species information.
+* combined_bargraphs.R script combined information from the two scripts mentioned above makes bargraphs for each gene of interest showing both species and class abundance.

 **Technical limitations** folder contains one script named mean_coverage.R to visualize the coverage information computed by DASTool.
 This script also makes figure 6.